 After installing a PE master, you're ready to install Puppet agents on Windows nodes.
-This guide walks you through the steps, which are different from the steps to install agents on *nix nodes.
+The Puppet agent regularly pulls configuration catalogs from a Puppet master and applies them to the local system.
+In this way, agents maintain the configuration you want.
+This guide walks you through installing the agent and signing certificates, a process that is different from installing agents on *nix nodes.

 For more information about Puppet agents, as well as the components that make up your PE deployment, visit the installation overview in the PE docs.